-For the purposes of the General Data Protection Regulation 2016/679 ("GDPR"), the data controller in relation to any personal data you supply is the Company.
+For the purposes of the General Data Protection Regulation 2016/679 ("GDPR"), the data controller in relation to any personal data you supply are the Company and the Management Company.

-In order to comply with the obligations and responsibilities under the GDPR, the Company is required by law to make available to you a privacy policy which details how it collects, uses, discloses, transfers, and stores your information.
-Please find a copy of the privacy policy at www.schroders.com/en/privacy-policy.
+In order to comply with the obligations and responsibilities under the GDPR, the Company and the Management Company are required by law to make available to you a privacy policy which details how Schroders collect, use, disclose, transfer, and store your information.
+Please find a copy of the privacy policy at www.schroders.com/en/privacypolicy.
 You hereby acknowledge that you have read and understood the contents of the privacy policy.